danielstrenger/FDEP/README.md

 ## Installation

-The R-package `FDEP` can be installed and loaded via the commands
+The R-package `FDEP` can be installed (using the devtools package) and loaded via the commands

 ```
 devtools::install_github("danielstrenger/FDEP")